first-storm/first-storm/README.md

 Hi, I’m **LMFuture**!

-🎓 A soon-to-be **Computer Science student at UNSW** and a passionate graduate from high school in China.
+🎓 A **Computer Science student at UNSW** and a passionate graduate from high school in China.

 💻 **Software Package Maintainer**
 I maintain and update software packages regularly.
 Updates will be released at least once a month.
 If there are any gaps, please feel free to reach out.